adamfilipczuk/TheIDS3000/README.md

 ## Running the Project

-To kickstart your crew of AI agents and begin task execution, run this from the root folder of your project:
+To kickstart your crew of AI agents, run this from the root folder of your project:

 ### Linux/WSL/MacOS
 ```bash